-To begin, preheat your oven to 375F and make sure the oven rack is in the center of the oven.
+To begin, preheat oven to 375F and make sure the oven rack is in the center of the oven.

-Wash and dry the peaches, then cut them in half to remove the pits.
+Wash and dry the peaches, then cut the peaches in half to remove the pits.

 ***Note: You do need to keep the outer peel on the peaches for baking.
 While typically for a peach pie you'd want to peel the peaches before baking, when you're making baked peaches, you keep the peel on.
 Why you might wonder?
 It helps to keep the peach half shape as the peaches break down with baking.
 Without the peel to help keep the fruit intact, you'd just end up with blobs of cooked peaches!

 Place the 8 peach halves in a baking dish.

-Top each peach half with 1/2 tsp salted butter and 1 teaspoon dark brown sugar.
+Top each peach half with ½ teaspoon salted butter and 1 teaspoon dark brown sugar.

 Sprinkle the peaches with ground cinnamon.

-Bake your prepared peaches at 375 for 10-12 minutes until the inside of the peach can be easily pierced with a fork.
+Bake your prepared peaches at 375 degrees F for 10-12 minutes until the inside of the peach can be easily pierced with a fork.
 The timing will vary based on how ripe your peaches are.

-Serve the baked peaches warm as-is or with whipping cream or ice cream.
-Caramel sauce also makes a great addition!
+Serve the baked peaches warm as-is or with whipping cream or vanilla ice cream.
+Caramel sauce and granola also make a great addition!

 - Be sure you are working with fresh, ripe peaches.
 Not too firm, not too soft.

-- Wash and dry your peaches but make sure you leave the skin on.
+- Wash and dry them but make sure you leave the skin on the peach halves.

 - Experiment with additional baking toppings such as rolled oats or almond slices.

-- If serving your baked peaches a group be sure to offer a variety of additional toppings such as whipped cream, caramel sauce, additional cinnamon, roasted almonds, and ice cream.
+- If serving your baked peaches a group be sure to offer a variety of additional toppings such as whipped cream, caramel sauce, additional cinnamon, roasted almonds, and a scoop of vanilla ice cream.